ttd22/A03/README.md

 12. Check your GitHub Pages: Copy the Github.io URL into a browser.
 Post the URL into Moodle with your Github account URL

 **C - GIT GUIDE**
-1. Create a new Repository: Create a new open it and perform a [git init] to create a new git repository.
+1. Create a new git Repository: Create a new directory, open it and perform a [git init].

-2. Checkout a repository: Create a working copy of a local repository by running the command [git clone /path/to/repository].
-When using a remote server, your command will be [git clone username@host:/path/to/repository]
+2. Checkout a repository: Create a working copy of a local repository [git clone /path/to/repository].
+When using a remote server, the command is [git clone username@host:/path/to/repository]

-3. Workflow: Your local repository consists of three "trees" maintained by git.
-The first one is your Working Directory which holds the actual files.
+3. Workflow: The local repository consists of three "trees" maintained by git.
+The first one is Working Directory which holds the actual files.
 The second one is the Index which acts as a staging area and finally the HEAD which points to the last commit you've made.

-4. Add & commit: You can propose changes using [git add <filename>]. [git add *] This is the first step in the basic git workflow.
+4. Add & commit: To propose changes, use [git add <filename>].
 To actually commit these changes, use [git commit -m "Commit message"]

-5. Pushing changes: Your changes are now in the HEAD of your local working copy.
-To send those changes to your remote repository, execute [git push origin master].
+5. Pushing changes: To send changes to your remote repository, execute [git push origin master].
 Change master to whatever branch you want to push your changes to.
 If you have not cloned an existing repository and want to connect your repository to a remote server, you need to add it with [git remote add origin <server>].

 6. Branch: Create a new branch named "feature_x" and switch to it using [git checkout -b feature_x].
 Switch back to master [git checkout master].
 And delete the branch again [git branch -d feature_x].
 A branch is not available to others unless you push the branch to your remote repository [git push origin <branch>]

 7. Update & merge: To update your local repository to the newest commit, execute [git pull].
 To merge another branch into your active branch, use [git merge <branch>].
 You also need to mark them as merged with [git add <filename>].
 Before merging changes, you can also preview them by using [git diff <source_branch> <target_branch>]

-PART 2: Glossary to include these terms in a bulleted list.
+**PART 2: Glossary to include these terms in a bulleted list.**

 **Branch** - A set of development code that does not interfere with the production system.